-Record the number of acres of corn, wheat, and/or cotton planted that received nitrogen fertilizer.
-If any acres received Nitrogen Fertilizer, ask (i) to (ii).
+Record the number of acres of corn, wheat, cotton and/or hay planted that received nitrogen fertilizer.
+If any acres received Nitrogen Fertilizer, ask the following subset questions (unless the cells are grayed out such as (ii) and (iii) for hay).

-Item 4c(i) - Average Application Rate
+Item 4c(i) - Average Total Application Rate

-For corn, wheat, and cotton crops that received nitrogen fertilizer, record the average application rate (in pounds per acre) for the nitrogen fertilizer.
+For corn, wheat, cotton, and hay crops that received nitrogen fertilizer, record the average application rate (in pounds per acre) for the nitrogen fertilizer.

-The most common method for reporting fertilizer materials is by percent analysis of their content of Nitrogen (N), Phosphate (P_2O_5), Potash (K_2O), and Sulfur (S) in that order, though in many cases Sulfur may be left off.
+The most common method for reporting fertilizer materials is by percent analysis of their content of Nitrogen (N), Phosphate ( $P_2O_5$ ), Potash ( $K_2O$ ), and Sulfur (S) in that order, though in many cases Sulfur may be left off.
 The percent analysis is referred to as NPKS analysis.
 For example, 13-13-13-5 is 13 percent Nitrogen, 13 percent Phosphate, 13 percent Potash, and 5 percent Sulfur.
-This means that forty-four (13+13+13+5) out of every one hundred pounds of this fertilizer is active ingredients (N, P_2O_5 , K_2O , S).
+This means that forty-four (13+13+13+5) out of every one hundred pounds of this fertilizer is active ingredients (N, $P_2O_5$ , $K_2O$ , S).
 Fifty-six (100 - 44) pounds of every one hundred pounds of this nutrient or fertilizer is carrier material (inert ingredients).